TaQuangKhoi/taquangkhoi/README.md

 - 📝 I'm using RemNote for learing and I'm also a moderator of RemNote Community (check it out at [remnote.com](https://www.remnote.com/))
 - 😄 Pronouns: He/Him
 - 👨‍💻I'm developing
+  - a android app for [Napkin](https://napkin.one/) to send a quick thought or quote
   - a plugin [remnote-embed-web](https://github.com/TaQuangKhoi/remnote-embed-website-plugin) for RemNote
   - a Windows App for Napkin, to capture quick thought
 - I'm studying UE5 with my friend - Bui Ngoc Tam